TN 9 (04-26)

 3. 3.

-As a last resort, when you still have not received proof after exhausting all WC/PDB resources and have documented all unsuccessful attempts, see DI 52140.010B.4. in this section for contacting the FO.
+As a last resort, when you still have not received proof after exhausting all WC/PDB sources and have documented all unsuccessful attempts, see DI 52140.010B.4 in this section for contacting the FO.

-Once you are certain the evidence is not already in file, check the State POMS or the Workers’ Comp Resource Page in DI 52140.020 to see if that State is one that provides SSA with online access to its WC records.
-The value of the online records can vary from State to State and some development may still be required.
-However, the sites usually provide contact information for the employer, WC carrier or the WC attorney, which can help jumpstart the development process.
+Once you are certain the evidence is not already in the file, check the State POMS or the Workers' Comp Resource Page in DI 52140.020 to see if that State is one that provides SSA with online access to its WC records.
+The value of the online records can vary from state to state, and some development may still be required.
+However, the sites usually provide contact information for the employer, WC carrier, or the WC attorney, which can help with the development process.
 Check for a list of individuals in each PC with online access to individual State records.

 See also: